ucsb-cs16/f22/_lab/lab01.md

 First, learn about vim, perhaps using one of these resources:

-* <https://vim-adventures.com/> Learn vim while playing a game in your browser
+* <https://vim-adventures.com/> Learn vim while playing a game in your browser (see if you can finish level 2 and then move on to the following steps, you can always come back and place some more :))
 * Intro articles about vim:
   * vim overview: <https://ucsb-cs16.github.io/topics/vim/>
   * vim basic eight commands: <https://ucsb-cs16.github.io/topics/vim_basic_eight/>